eX-Mech/mechthesis/README.md

 **List of options for the class** -- defaults are in [ ]:

  - paper size:
     - a4paper:        A4 format
     - letterpaper:    US letter format
     - thesissisze:    old paper format for the thesis
     - thesissizeA4:   A4 format, different margins
-    -[thesissizeG5]: G5 format (current format for the thesis)
+    - [thesissizeG5]: G5 format (current format for the thesis)

  - printing:
-    -[twoside]: two sided pages
+    - [twoside]: two sided pages
     - oneside:   one sided pages

  - columns:
-    -[onecolumn]: one column text
+    - [onecolumn]: one column text
     - twocolumns:  two column text

  - font size: 8pt, 9pt, [10pt], 11pt, 12pt

  - position of equation numbers:
-    - leqno:  equation numbers flushed to the left of the page -[reqno]: equation numbers flushed to the right of the page
+    - leqno:   equation numbers flushed to the left of the page
+    - [reqno]: equation numbers flushed to the right of the page

  - split-equation numbers:
-    -[tbtags]:    equation numbers vertically aligned with last eq. line
+    - [tbtags]:    equation numbers vertically aligned with last eq. line
     - centertags:  equation numbers vertically centered to the equation

  - page numbers in papers:
-    -[globalpagenum]: papers' pages continue the introduction page numbering
+    - [globalpagenum]: papers' pages continue the introduction page numbering
     - paperpagenum:    each paper has its own page numbering as P#-page

  - editing:
-    -[final]:    generate a complete pdf
+    - [final]:    generate a complete pdf
     - draft:      generate a pdf where figures are replaced by boxes
     - printA4:    generate a pdf in A4, top-left aligned, with original margins (preferred by the printer US-AB in 2015)
     - cropmarks:  generate a pdf in A4, center aligned, with original margins and cropmarks

  - paper covers:
     - happyadvisor: recomputes the paper tags spacing on the cover of each